monpeco/cs_tutorial/module8/module8.md

 }
 ```
 ###Implementing the Enumerator
-You can provide an enumerator by creating a custom class that implements the IEnumerator<T> interface.
-However, if your custom collection class uses an underlying enumerable type to store data, you can use an iterator to implement the IEnumerable<T> interface without actually providing an IEnumerator<T> implementation.
+You can provide an enumerator by creating a custom class that implements the IEnumerator&lt;T&gt; interface.
+However, if your custom collection class uses an underlying enumerable type to store data, you can use an iterator to implement the IEnumerable&lt;T&gt; interface without actually providing an IEnumerator&lt;T&gt; implementation.
 The best way to understand iterators is to start with a simple example.

 The following example shows how you can use an iterator to implement an enumerator: